-Codepad Fire Alarm
+Codepad Fire Alarm - Version 1.27 Onwards

 A codepad fire alarm will be triggered when the 4 and 6 buttons on the remote codepad are pressed simultaneously.
 A distinct fire sound is emitted through the horn speaker to indicate this type of alarm condition.
 The fire sound is different to the burglary sound.
 This is an audible alarm.
-Contact your installer if you require this to be silent.
+Discuss this with your installer if you require the panic alarm to be silent.

-Codepad Medical Alarm
+Codepad Medical Alarm - Version 1.27 Onwards

 A codepad medical alarm will be triggered when the 7 and 9 buttons on the codepad are pressed simultaneously.
 This is an audible alarm.
-Contact your installer if you require this to be silent.
+Discuss this with your installer if you require the panic alarm to be silent.